 Weatherby looked at me as if I were crazy.
 It wasn’t the first time someone thought or said as much.
 “I would like that,” he said, now smiling.
 “She must have paid you a lot.”

 “I’m sure you’ll think of something.
 I’m looking forward to hearing about the good ole days.
-I have a guardian angel who loves history and stories.”
+I have a guardian angel who loves history and stories.
+We’ll be with you everyday till the end.”